Cheaper by the Dozen (2003 film): Uncredited appearances

-The film's director Shawn Levy makes a cameo as a reporter.
-Jared Padalecki has an uncredited cameo as an unnamed bully that causes problems for Charlie.
-Wayne Knight has an uncredited cameo as Pete, the electrician whose repairs on the family's chandelier cause him to fall off of his ladder in two different incidents.

 Soundtrack

 Other compositions used in the movie are "Classical Gas" by Mason Williams and Carl Orff's "O Fortuna", among others.

 Reception

 Critical response

-On Rotten Tomatoes the film has a 24% rating based on reviews from 119 critics and an average score of 4.58/10.
-The site's consensus reads: "In this family of twelve children, much chaos ensues, but little hilarity."
-On Metacritic, the film received a weighted average score of 46 out of 100 based on 30 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an A− grade.

 Despite this, the film was given "Two Thumbs Up" from Roger Ebert and Richard Roeper on their television show.
 Ebert in his review for the Chicago Sun-Times gave the film 3 out of 4 stars and called it "lighthearted fun".

-Robert Koehler of Variety was critical of the uneven tone of the film, varying between "schmaltzy/gooey and slapstick/gross-out" and wrote that it was "as far from the original pic and its autobiographical memoir source as it can be while retaining the same title" but predicted a wide ranging audience for the film.
+Robert Koehler of Variety was critical of the uneven tone of the film, varying between "schmaltzy/gooey and slapstick/gross-out" and wrote that it was "as far from the original pic and its autobiographical memoir source as it can be while retaining the same title" but predicted a wide-ranging audience for the film.

 Box office

 The film ranked at #2 for the weekend, grossing $27,557,647 in its opening weekend ($35,397,241 including its Thursday Christmas Day gross of $7,839,594) from 3,298 theaters for an average of $8,356 per theater ($10,733 average per theater over four days), being kept from the top spot by The Lord of the Rings: The Return of the King.
 The film went on to gross $138,614,544 in North America, and an additional $51,597,569 internationally, for a total gross of $190,212,113 worldwide, nearly five times its $40 million budget.